 Intel based Macs can also use VMware Fusion.

-Testing of CSE HTML Validator v12 (an older versions but newer versions should work too) on Mac OS X confirms that it runs using Wine, a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OS X, & BSD.
+Testing of CSS HTML Validator v12 (an older version but newer versions should work too) on Mac OS X confirms that it runs using Wine, a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OS X, & BSD.
 However, the interface may not appear as 'polished' as it is when run on Windows.
 There may also be some display (GUI) anomalies.
 Other features that may not work are 1) downloading and link checking HTTPS links, 2) the integrated web browser, 3) update checks (because they use HTTPS).

 Unfortunately, installing Wine can take some time, but all components are free and it doesn't require the purchase of Microsoft Windows like Boot Camp and Parallels Desktop do.